frc1418/2020-robot/README.md

 	python3 src/robot.py deploy

-During development of last year's robot code, we created a Bash script `deploy.sh` to automate some tasks related to code deploy.
-You can find that tool, `dep`, [here](https://github.com/frc1418/dep).
-We recommend that you make use of it to simplify your deploy process and remove pesky steps like manually changing your WiFi network.
+We recommend using our tool, `dep`, [here](https://github.com/frc1418/dep).
+It simplifies your deploy process and removes pesky steps like manually changing your WiFi network.

 ## Testing/Simulation
 You may run the `pyfrc` simulator to test this code thus: